13413j1j13j5315n13/FollowerV2/README.md

 	* Hovering over object and clicking "Ctrl+X" (e.g. Ctrl+1) will command the follower to click on that object (click on WP, pickup items etc.)
 	* Aggr -> Follower is aggressive and will attack if attack skills defined.
 Follower will NOT attack at all if this is off.
 		* Useful in maps to quickly set between "follow only" and "follow and attack"
-		* E.g. follower will cast non-stop Summon Raging Spirits in a Blight map, for relocation you set this off.
+		* E.g. follower will cast non-stop Summon Raging Spirits in a Blight map.
+For relocation you set this off.
 On a new place you set this back on.
 1. All:
 	* Entrance -> Command all to enter entrance
 	* Portal -> Command all to enter portal
 	* PickQuestItem -> Command all to pick quest items
-	* LEader's H -> All followers will write "/hideout NAME" where NAME is leader's name
+	* Leader's H -> All followers will write "/hideout NAME" where NAME is leader's name

 ## Troubleshoot